-- Climate change mitigation and climate change adaptation in line with the Paris Agreement (environmental); - sustainable cities and communities - Transition to a circular economy (environmental); - Decent work (social); - Adequate living standards and wellbeing for end-users (social); - Other social topics such as gender equality and broader diversity matters (social)
+- Climate change mitigation and climate change adaptation in line with the Paris Agreement (environmental); - sustainable cities and communities (environmental);

+- Transition to a circular economy (environmental); - Decent work (social); - Adequate living standards and wellbeing for end-users (social); - Other social topics such as gender equality and broader diversity matters (social)
-Van Lanschot Kempen has developed a sustainable investment approach which distinguishes between sustainable investments with an environmental objective (either aligned with the EU

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-Taxonomy or not) and sustainable investments with a social objective.
-This definition follows the requirements of the article 2(17) of the SFDR.
+Van Lanschot Kempen's sustainable investment method distinguishes between sustainable investments with an environmental objective (either aligned with the EU Taxonomy or not) and sustainable investments with a social objective.
+This approach follows the requirements of article 2(17) of the SFDR.
+As part of our mapping of financial instruments and investment analysis, we may use data provided by external ESG data providers including MSCI, Sustainalytics, and ISS as well as publicly available data from the OECD, the World Bank, SolAbility, the Social Progress Index, among others.

+We distinguish three categories of sustainable investments:

-Sustainable investments with an environmental objective that are aligned with the EU Taxonomy are defined on the basis of the investee company's aligned turnover, aligned capital expenditures, or aligned operating expenditures.
+- 1. Sustainable investments with an environmental objective that are aligned with the EU Taxonomy are defined on the basis of the investee company's aligned turnover, aligned capital expenditures, or aligned operating expenditures. - 2.
 Sustainable investments with an environmental objective that are not aligned with the EU Taxonomy are defined by three sustainability contribution elements.
-Firstly, in the case in investments in companies, we calculate the sustainable impact revenue contribution (based on MSCI's Sustainable Impact Solutions Data).
-We analyse the revenues from products or services targeting one or more environmental impact themes objectives.
-These include alternative energy, energy efficiency, green building, pollution prevention, sustainable water, or sustainable agriculture.
-Secondly, also in the case of investments in companies, we analyse the SDG thematic contribution (based on ISS's SDG Solutions Assessment data).
-Thirdly, in case of investments in sovereigns, we analyse the country's relative environmental performance using the Natural Capital and Resource Intensity & Resource Efficiency pillars of the Global Sustainable Competitiveness Index of SolAbility.
-The top performing countries within the developed and emerging markets universe that meet our DNSH criteria are regarded as sustainable investments.
+Firstly, in the case in investments in companies, we calculate the sustainable impact revenue contribution.
+We analyse the revenues from products or services targeting one or more environmental themes.
+These include themes such as alternative energy, energy efficiency, green building, pollution prevention, sustainable water, or sustainable agriculture.
+Secondly, also in the case of investments in companies, we analyse the SDG thematic contribution.
+Thirdly, in case of investments in sovereigns, we analyse the country's relative environmental using publicly available sources.
+The top performing countries within the developed and emerging markets universe that meet our DNSH criteria and sovereign exclusion are regarded as sustainable investments.

 Sustainable investments with a social objective are defined by three sustainability contribution elements.
-Firstly, in the case in investments in companies, we calculate the sustainable impact revenue contribution (based on MSCI's Sustainable Impact Solutions Data).
-We analyse the revenues from products or services targeting one or more social impact themes objectives.
-These include nutrition, sanitation, major diseases treatment, SME finance, education, affordable real estate, or connectivity.
-Secondly, also in the case of investments in companies, we analyse the SDG thematic contribution (based on ISS's SDG Solutions Assessment data).
-Thirdly, in case of investments in sovereigns, we analyse the country's relative social performance using the Social Progress Index.
-The top performing countries within the developed and emerging markets universe that meet our DNSH criteria are regarded as sustainable investments.
+Firstly, in the case in investments in companies, we calculate the sustainable impact revenue contribution.
+We analyse the revenues from products or services targeting one or more social impact themes.
+These include themes such as nutrition, sanitation, major diseases treatment, SME finance, education, affordable real estate, or connectivity.
+Secondly, also in the case of investments in companies, we analyse the SDG thematic contribution.
+Thirdly, in case of investments in sovereigns, we analyse the country's relative social performance using publicly available sources.
+The top performing countries within the developed and emerging markets universe that meet our DNSH criteria and sovereign exclusion criteria are regarded as sustainable investments.